Learning-Gen-AI/WhatsAppTranscribeAndSearch/README.md

 - Python 3.8 or higher
 - FFmpeg installed and in your system PATH
-- Ollama running locally with a vision-capable model (e.g., llava)
+- Ollama running locally with a vision-capable model (e.g., Llama3.2-Vision)

 ### Installing FFmpeg